 You may request an absentee ballot.
-See below for more information on absentee voting.
+See the Absentee by Mail Voting FAQs section below for more information on absentee by mail voting.

-If you prefer to vote on Election Day or at an early voting site but are unable to enter the facility, you may vote outside the voting location in your car.
+If you prefer to vote on Election Day or at an Early Voting site but are unable to enter the facility, you may vote outside the voting location in your vehicle.
 This procedure is called "curbside voting."
 Look for the curbside voting sign near the entrance to the voting place and park there.

-A precinct election official will assist you in verifying your registration information and bringing you a ballot.
-If you cannot locate a precinct official in the parking lot, please ask someone to enter the voting place and inform the election officials that you need assistance.
+An election official will assist you in verifying your registration information and bringing you a ballot.
+If you cannot locate an election official in the parking lot, please ask someone to enter the voting place and inform the election officials that you need assistance.

 I plan to bring a voter to vote curbside.
 May I sit in the car and vote curbside, too?

 The same rules apply to both the driver and passengers.
-All persons wishing to vote curbside must sign an affidavit stating they cannot enter the polling place due to age or physical disability.
+All persons wishing to vote curbside must sign an affidavit stating they cannot enter the polling place or Early Voting site due to age or physical disability.